Spirit of The Warriors signed for movie adaptation

 Cric-lit with Sydney Thunder

-Spirit of the Warriors, the first book to be published by Crack-A-Story publishing, was released in late 2024.
-A story for middle-grade readers (but many older people have enjoyed it too) tells the stories of two boys from distinctly different backgrounds.
+Spirit of the Warriors, the first book to be published by Crack-A-Story publishing, was shortlisted in the 2025 ACT Literary Awards for Best Children’s Fiction.
+The book, which was released in late 2024, is for middle-grade readers but many older people have enjoyed it too.
+It tells the stories of two boys from distinctly different backgrounds.
 Jack Riordan lives on a drought-affected farm near the make-believe town, Stony Creek.
 When Ajeet Sharma and his family arrive from India, Jack is confronted with no longer being the star cricketer at his primary school.
 The narrative ebbs and flows through episodes that capture angst, anger, jealousies, and misunderstandings.
 (And let’s not forget schoolyard cheek!)
 Jack and Ajeet eventually learn each has painful secrets that have affected their lives.
 Will they overcome them?
 The answers lie in the strength of human spirit.

 ‘Spirit of the Warriors brings the Australian bush, India, and cricket all to life.
 It’s about embracing who we are.’